 Shift #7: How you Position yourself during the INTERVIEW Process

-So our next shift has to do with how you position yourself during the interview process.
+So the last shift has to do with how you position yourself during the interview process.
 And no. This isn’t some sort of interview tip about where to sit at the table or how you need to use the superman pose.

 Let’s take a look at the typical job interview.